 David, however, was quite different.
 Smaller in stature than Saul, the youngest son in a large family (I imagined one who got lost in a lot of family conversations at dinner), and a shepherd—not exactly the highest honored profession in the land.

 Both men were considered great by the world around them but what was it that made David’s stature head and shoulders above Saul in God’s eyes?
 I think as I answer this question we can glean some principles of how you and I can be what God considers great.
-And, if you didn’t already notice, that’s often completely different than what our worlds thinks is great.
+And, if you didn’t already notice, that’s often completely different than what our world thinks is great.